POSCO predicts global steel market rebound in Q2

 MAY CONSIDER BUYING OVERSEAS STEEL MILLS

-Hwang said the firm could consider buying overseas steel mills if needed, as part of plans to lift capacity by 30 million metric tons over the next eight years.
+Hwang said the firm could consider buying overseas steel mills if needed, as part of plans to lift capacity by 30 million tonnes over the next eight years.

 "This could be green field and brown field ... and we are making plans now," Hwang said, without elaborating.

-Hwang said that POSCO, which ranks after ArcelorMittal (ISPA.AS) and Baoshan Iron & Steel Co Ltd (Baosteel) (600019.SS), would not adjust list prices for the time being.
+Hwang said that POSCO, which ranks after ArcelorMittal and Baoshan Iron & Steel Co Ltd (Baosteel), would not adjust list prices for the time being.

 In April last year, POSCO raised domestic steel prices by 16-18 percent to reflect surging iron ore and coking coal costs, but the sluggish demand particularly from shipbuilders forced them to sell at a discount.